Australian-Imaging-Service/charts/docs/_deployments/Azure-Setup-Full.md

       mountPath: /data/xnat/prearchive
       storageClassName: ""
       size: 10Gi
+  postgresql:
+    postgresqlDatabase: <your database>
+    postgresqlUsername: <your username>
+    postgresqlPassword: <your password>
 ```

 You can now apply the helm chart with your override and all the volumes will mount.